Bolton: Demography

+Birthplace

-The majority of the population of Bolton were born in England (87.10%); 2.05% were born elsewhere within the United Kingdom, 1.45% within the rest of the European Union, and 9.38% elsewhere in the world.
+The majority of the population of Bolton were born in England (87.10%); 2.05% were born elsewhere within the United Kingdom, 1.45% within the European Union, and 9.38% elsewhere in the world.

+Religion

 Data on religious beliefs across the town in the 2001 census show that 67.9% declared themselves to be Christian, 12.5% stated that they were Muslim, 8.6% said they held no religion, and 3.4% reported themselves as Hindu.

 Population change

 Economy

 At the time of the 2001 Census, 56,390 people resident in Bolton were in employment.
 Of these, 21.13% worked in the wholesale and retail trade, including repair of motor vehicles; 18.71% worked within manufacturing industry; 11.00% worked within the health and social work sector and 6.81% were employed in the transport, storage and communication industries.

 In the last quarter of the 20th century heavy industry was replaced by service-based activities including data processing, call centres, hi-tech electronics and IT companies.
 The town retains some traditional industries employing people in paper-manufacturing, packaging, textiles, transportation, steel foundries and building materials.
 Missiles were produced at the British Aerospace (BAe) factory in Lostock, now closed.
-The Reebok brand's European headquarters are located at the Reebok Stadium.
+The Reebok brand's European headquarters were located at the Reebok Stadium (the present Toughsheet Community Stadium) until 2009 when its closure heralded the end of Reebok's presence in the town.
 Bolton is also the home of the family bakery, Warburtons, established in 1876 on Blackburn Road.
 On 13 February 2003, Bolton was granted Fairtrade Town status.